Mohammed Ali Bawazir: Hunger strike

-Medical records show Bwazir's weight had dropped to 97 pounds, during the 140 days of his hunger strike.
+Medical records show Bawazir's weight had dropped to 97 pounds, during the 140 days of his hunger strike.

 Medical records show Bawazir was restrained in the chair longer than the manufacturer's directions.

 Lieutenant Colonel Jeremy Martin asserted that the force-feedings were conducted humanely.
 He explained the extraordinary duration of the detainee's confinement to the restraint chair was due to the length of time the force-feeding took.

 U.S. government lawyers argued that the bans on torture and cruel and unusual treatment didn't apply to captives in Guantánamo Bay.

 Justice Gladys Kessler called the allegations "extremely disturbing".